nelhage/blog.nelhage.com/content/draft/fuzzy-dedup/index.md

 ---
-title: "Approximate deduplication with Jaccard similarity and MinHash"
+title: "Finding near-deduplicates with Jaccard similarity and MinHashing"
 slug: fuzzy-dedup
 date: 2024-05-26T12:07:28-07:00
 math: true
+extra_css:
+ - quantiles.css
 ---
 Suppose we have a large collection of documents, and we wish you identify which documents are **approximately** identical to each other.
 How would we go about that operation?
 We’re particularly interested in the case where the collection is very large — perhaps a terabyte or more — and so efficiency is paramount.